 From time to time, institutional investors, such as large investment management firms, mutual fund management organizations and other financial organizations become beneficial owners (through aggregation of holdings of their affiliates) of 5% or more of a class of our voting securities and, as a result, are considered "related persons" under the SEC's rules.
 These organizations may provide services to us.
-In 2020, the following transactions occurred with investors who reported beneficial ownership of 5% or more of our voting securities.
+In 2021, the following transactions occurred with investors who reported beneficial ownership of 5% or more of our voting securities.

-As indicated in "Which Shareholders Own More Than 5% of Our Common Shares," Wellington Management Group LLP, which we refer to as Wellington Management, and BlackRock, Inc., which we refer to as BlackRock, own approximately 10.13% and 8.93% of our Common Shares outstanding, respectively, as of March 12, 2021 (the record date for our Annual General Meeting), based on the amount of Common Shares they reported in their Schedule 13G filings as of the date set forth in such filing, and on the amount of our Common Shares outstanding as of the record date.
-We appointed both Wellington Management and BlackRock as investment managers to manage certain of our investment accounts prior to their reaching such ownership thresholds.
-As of December 31, 2020, Wellington Management managed approximately \$3 billion of our investment assets, which is approximately 32% of our total fixed maturity and short-term investment portfolio.
-In connection with the consolidation of our unaffiliated investment managers in the third quarter of 2020, we terminated the investment management agreement with BlackRock, but continued our investment reporting agreement with them.
-In 2020, we incurred expenses of approximately \$1.7 million related to our investment management agreement with Wellington Management and \$1.7 million with respect to our investment management and investment reporting agreements with BlackRock.
+As indicated in "Which Shareholders Own More Than 5% of Our Common Shares," Wellington Management Group LLP and its affiliates, which we refer to as Wellington Management, and BlackRock, Inc. and its affiliates, which we refer to as BlackRock, own approximately 9.8% and 13.8% of our Common Shares outstanding, respectively, as of March 11, 2022 (the record date for our Annual General Meeting), based on the amount of Common Shares they reported in their Schedule 13G filings as of the date set forth in such filling, and on the amount of our Common Shares outstanding as of the record date.
+We appointed Wellington Management as an investment manager to manage certain of our investment accounts prior to it reaching such ownership thresholds.
+As of December 31, 2021, Wellington Management managed approximately \$2.7 billion of our investment assets, which is approximately 29% of our total fixed maturity and short-term investment portfolio.
+In 2021, we incurred expenses of approximately \$1.9 million related to our investment management agreement with Wellington Management.
+BlackRock supplies our investment reporting module, and in 2021 we incurred expenses of approximately \$497,000 with respect to that module.